Dr. Felicia Barnett

 Grading System: Report cards are issued each nine weeks and are supplemented by interim reports at the mid-point of each marking period.
 Students are evaluated at the end of each marking period on achievement, work-study habits, and attitude and behavior.
 In addition, the performance level is indicated for reading and mathematics.
 The comprehensive report card provides information to parents about the student's performance in core curriculum subjects and related arts courses.
 Eighth grade students are evaluated in all high school credit courses.
 View middle school grading scale.

-Promotion and Detention: Promotion or retention of students is based on the teacher's and principal's judgment of what best serves the education welfare of the child.
+Promotion and Retention: Promotion or retention of students is based on the teacher's and principal's judgment of what best serves the education welfare of the child.
 Parents will be informed early in the second semester if there is a possibility that placement will result in retention.
 This information will be conveyed to the parents through a conference and in writing.
 Any student with three or more F's for final grades will be retained.

 Homework Policy: Homework is an important part of the educational experience, serving to: